gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

     π: 00000000 00000000 00000011 11000000
     †: 00000000 00000000 00100000 00100000
    😄: 00000000 00000001 11110110 00000100

+    Since latin alphabets are encoded with the first 128 code points, this encoding is vary ineffective with respect to

   UTF-16: the encoding is variable-length, as code points are encoded with one or two 16-bit (2 bytes) code units.